-Clearly many accountants don't recognise the purpose, value or potential of a website.
-The fact is, most accountant's websites in this country are best described as electronic billboards that simply provide the who, what and where.
+Clearly a lot of accountants don't recognise the purpose, value or potential of a website.
+The fact is, most accountant's websites in this country are best described as 'electronic billboards' that simply provide the 'who, what and where'.
 In my opinion, the primary purpose of an accountant's website is to generate new business leads.